-From the brilliant, bestselling author of Child 44 comes a suspenseful and fast-paced novel about an Antarctic colony of global apocalypse survivors seeking to reinvent civilization under the most extreme conditions imaginable.
+From the brilliant, bestselling author of Child 44 and creator of the FX series Class of ’09 comes a “cinematic” (The Washington Post), “captivating…[and] “brilliantly conceived postapocalyptic story” (Booklist, starred review) about an Antarctic colony of global apocalypse survivors seeking to reinvent civilization under the most extreme conditions imaginable.

 The world has fallen.
 Without warning, a mysterious and omnipotent force has claimed the planet for their own.
 There are no negotiations, no demands, no reasons given for their actions.
 All they have is a message: humanity has thirty days to reach the one place on Earth where they will be allowed to exist…Antarctica.